Probesys/glpi-to-bileto/README.md

 - On the same topic, recursive authorizations are not supported in Bileto, so we export recursive profiles as non-recursive authorizations.
 - Users can have several emails in GLPI, but only one in Bileto.
 We pick the default email from GLPI.
 - GLPI has several fields corresponding to the name of the users.
 If `realname` and/or `firstname` is set, we use these values.
 Otherwise, we pick the `name` value.
 The `nickname` is ignored.
+- Emails can be added to tickets without being associated to a user in GLPI: we detect and export these emails as users.
 - LDAP identifiers are handled quite differently.
 If GLPI `user_dn` value is set, we consider that the LDAP identifier that can be used in Bileto is the `name` value.
 - Bileto only provides English and French locales.
 We won't export this value and we set `fr_FR` for all the users.
 - In GLPI, our contracts are a combination of ProjectTask, PluginProjectbridgeContract, PluginProjectbridgeContractQuotaAlert, Project and Contract.
 As surprising as it is, it's not too challenging to transform all of these into a single Contract entity in Bileto.
 It requires some attention still: